-It’s worth pausing for a moment to recognise that those interviewing us are human beings just like the rest of us.
+It’s worth pausing for a moment to recognize that those interviewing us are human beings just like the rest of us.
 This is good to remember to settle the inevitable pre-interview nerves.
-What makes all the difference is your ability to adapt your approach depending upon the circumstance.
+What makes all the difference in your ability to adapt your approach depending upon the circumstance.

 This may seem simplistic, but having a positive working environment is vital to the happiness and success of the team.

 Here are some fundamental tips if you want to be hired:

 Being prepared is an essential step to make sure you have all the answers and skills required to make a positive impact on an interviewer and help you secure your dream job.
 Being a Personal Trainer requires more than just a good knowledge of fitness.
 You need to communicate effectively, encourage and motivate, and help clients see the bigger picture to hit their fitness goals; these are all skills you can demonstrate with a strong interview.

 We offer a unique Career Toolkit for our course graduates that enables learners to qualify and thrive with lifetime support.
 This includes: